 Lymphoedema practitioners can develop a personalised treatment program.
 This may include exercises, skin care, lymphatic drainage massage and compression garments, if needed.
 To find a lymphoedema practitioner, visit the Australasian Lymphology Association.

 Radiation therapy can affect your sexuality and fertility in emotional and physical ways.
 These changes are common.
-Some changes may be only temporary while others may be permanent.
+Some changes may be temporary, while others may be permanent.

 Changes in sexuality

-You may notice a lack of interest in sex or a loss of desire (libido).
-Or you may feel too tired or sick to want to be intimate.
-Some people may feel less sexually attractive to their partner because of changes to their body.
+You may notice a lack of interest in sex or a loss of desire (libido), or you may feel too tired or unwell to want to be intimate.
+You may feel less sexually attractive to your partner because of changes to your body.
 All of these feelings are quite common.
 Radiation therapy can also make sexual intercourse uncomfortable, depending on where the radiation therapy is given.
 Talk to your doctor about ways to manage side effects that change your sex life.

 Changes in fertility

-Radiation therapy to the pelvis, abdomen and sexual organs can temporarily or permanently affect your ability to have children (fertility).
-Radiation therapy to the brain can affect the pituitary gland, which controls the hormones the body needs to produce eggs or sperm.
+Radiation therapy to the pelvic area, abdomen and sexual organs can affect your fertility, which can be temporary or permanent.
+Radiation therapy to the brain can damage the pituitary gland, which controls the hormones the body needs to produce eggs or sperm.

 Effects on fertility and sexual function